br-Zhang/TorontoTrade/docs/API.md

 		- image_url: (string) The URL of the listing image
 		- image_id: (string) The public_id of the listing image (on Cloudinary)
 		- userId: (ObjectID) The ObjectID of the user that created the listing
+		- verified: (Boolean) Whether the account has been verified.
+Initialized to false.
 - Response: 500
 	- An error occurred trying to save the listing to the database.
 	- Body: Unable to create listing